10 Ideas To Inspire Your Blogging

 5. USE THE NEWS

-Another way to come up with some ideas is to take a look at what’s going in the world at the moment and talk about them from your (or your business’) perspective.
+Another way to come up with some ideas is to take a look at what’s going on in the world at the moment and talk about them from your (or your business's) perspective.

 It’s important to write in a way that stays away from cliches, is sensitive to everyone (remember, your experience or outlook might not be someone else’s) and doesn’t look like you’re taking advantage of any situation.

 As much as they give you ideas, also use current affairs to think about how they are affecting your audience and the help they might need.

 If there’s nothing in the news that inspires you or is relevant to your audience, you can use something much closer to home, your own life or even the lives of people you know.